Honeybrain/.github/profile/README.md

 ## 📬 Contact

-If you have any questions or need support, feel free to reach out to us at support@honeybrain.com.
+If you have any questions or need support, feel free to reach out to us at valentin.charbonnier@epitech.eu

 ## 📄 License